Planning Advance Care Together (PACT) to Improve Engagement in Advance Care Planning

 - Yes

-Inclusion Criteria: * PATIENT: Diagnosis of poor prognosis advanced cancer defined as locally advanced or metastatic cancer and/or disease progression following at least first line systemic therapy. * PATIENT: Access to a mobile device; the principal investigator (PI) will ensure that those who have access to a mobile device have access to a mobile device with internet access to ensure they can complete study procedures. * PATIENT: The ability to provide informed consent. * PATIENT: Identification and enrollment of a loved support person. * PATIENT: 18 years of age or older. * SUPPORT PERSON:…
+Inclusion Criteria: * PATIENT: Diagnosis of poor prognosis advanced cancer defined as locally advanced or metastatic solid cancer and/or disease progression following at least first line systemic therapy and/or relapsed or refractory hematologic cancer. * PATIENT: Have internet access through a computer or a mobile device; the principal investigator (PI) will ensure that those who have access to a computer or mobile device have access to a computer or mobile device with internet access to ensure they can complete study procedures. * PATIENT: The ability to provide informed consent. * PATIENT:…